vantezzen/nftlicense/README.md

 This function show, given a wallet adress, return if the wallet contains a valid license.

 Depending on the API used this may require additional information (e.g. the NFT's contract address and token ID) - this should be got using the class constructor instead.
+Using this method you can also create API providers that allow multiple different NFTs as licensing NFTs instead of only accepting one.

 For an example of a bare minimum API provider, take a look at the Mock provider at `src/api/MockApi.ts`, for a full example look at `src/api/OpenSea.ts`.